LLinNYU/stock_evaluator/README.md

 # stock_evaluator
-personal project of stock analysis
+This is my personal project of stock analysis via Google RSS feeds.